CountBricks: Cost to Install Transfer Switch at Home

 • Whole-house ATS with service upgrade: $1,800 – $3,500

-CountBricks AI estimates automatically assemble these lines into itemized quotes, factoring today's material pricing and your local wages.
+CountBricks AI estimates automatically assemble these lines into itemized quotes, factoring in today’s material pricing and your local wages.

 How CountBricks Streamlines Your Estimate

-• Voice-to-Estimate: Talk through project details on-site; our AI builds the line items in real time
+• Voice-to-Estimate: Talk through project details on-site; our AI builds the line items in real time.

-• Live Material Pricing: CountBricks pulls current distributor costs so your quote is never outdated
+• Live Material Pricing: CountBricks pulls current distributor costs so your quote is never outdated.

-• Code-Ready Tasks: Pre-loaded task library reflects NEC requirements for transfer switches
+• Code-Ready Tasks: Pre-loaded task library reflects NEC requirements for transfer switches.

-• Instant PDF Proposals: One tap produces branded quotes ready for homeowner approval
+• Instant PDF Proposals: One tap produces branded quotes ready for homeowner approval.

 DIY vs Professional Installation